nemosminer/NemosMiner/README.md

  Instructions at bottom of the page.
 *****
-# !!!
-Important update for ashapoolplus users !!!
-      There are troubles on the server side.
-You guys are too many and we’re not scaling.
-      Had no choice but to stop the ahashpoolplus service.
-      Calculations are now integrated in the last version of the miner.
-Please update your rigs.

-      If using NemosMiner.
-Please delete ahapooplus.ps1 from the Pools directory.
-*****
 NPlusMiner Monitors mining pools in real-time in order to find the most profitable Algo / Auto Benchmarks Each algo to get optimal speeds / Fully automated /